 How is HIV transmitted?

-- Sharing needles, syringes or other injection equipment with someone who is HIV positive or doesn’t know their status.
+- From sharing needles, syringes or other injection equipment with someone who has HIV, while not using PrEP.

 How can HIV transmission be prevented?

 Before discussing sexual transmission of HIV, it’s helpful to define a few terms.
 “Cisgender” is used to describe people whose birth sex is the same as their current gender identity.
 “Transgender” describes those whose current gender identity or expression is different than their birth sex.
 The term “MSM” means “men who have sex with men” which includes gay and bisexual men as well as men who do not necessarily identify themselves in that way.

 In the United States, sexual contact is the most common way that HIV is passed from person to person.
 This is because sex allows for the exchange of certain body fluids that have consistently been found to transmit HIV: blood, semen, rectal and vaginal secretions.
 HIV has also been found in extremely low, non-infectious amounts in other fluids (saliva, tears and urine); but no transmissions through these fluids have been reported to the CDC.